gitpitch/gitpitch/README.md

 No more Keynote.
 No more PowerPoint.
 Just Markdown.
 Then git-commit and push on any branch within a public GitHub, GitLab, Bitbucket, GitBucket, Gitea, or Gogs repo.

+If you want to avoid the `git-push-preview` cycle during development, consider activating a GitPitch Pro subscription that will give you access to [GitPitch Desktop](https://gitpitch.com/desktop).
+GitPitch Desktop supports local development, live previews, and presenting directly on your Linux, Windows, or OSX desktop.
+Desktop works offline so you can too.
+Which is prefect for long-haul flights, or when you take the stage for live presentations.

 ## GitPitch slideshow presentations are compelling

 ![SLIDESHOW](images/gp-slideshow-master.png)